Ream Naval Base: China-backed expansions

-In October 2020, Vice-Admiral Vann Bunlieng said that dredging work was being undertaken around the base, in order to accommodate larger vessels, in a project supported by the Government of China.
-The expansion is being undertaken by the China Metallurgical Group Corporation.
-In January 2022, the Asia Maritime Transparency Initiative (AMTI) reported the presence of Chinese clamshell dredgers near the base.
+In October 2020, Vice-Admiral Vann Bunlieng said that dredging work was being undertaken around the base, in order to accommodate larger vessels, in a project supported by the Chinese government and undertaken by the China Metallurgical Group Corporation.
+In January 2022, the Center for Strategic and International Studies-operated Asia Maritime Transparency Initiative (AMTI) reported the presence of Chinese clamshell dredgers and construction activities near the base.